BersisSe/feather/crates/feather/README.md

 - **Feel of Async Without Async**
   Feather is multithreaded by default, running on **Feather-Runtime**.

+- **Great Documantation**
+  Feather is Fully Documented in [Docs.rs](https://docs.rs/feather/latest/feather/), I bet you could learn all of Feather in just a few hours or so.

 ## How it works behind the scenes